lxde/lxterminal/README.md

-# LXterminal
+# LXTerminal

-LXterminal is a VTE-based terminal emulator with support for multiple tabs.
+LXTerminal is a VTE-based terminal emulator with support for multiple tabs.
 It is completely desktop-independent and does not have any unnecessary dependencies.
 In order to reduce memory usage and increase the performance all instances of the terminal are sharing a single process.

-- Add shortcut tab to preference
-- Single instance setting for all windows
-- Load menubar from menu.ui
-- Extract shortcut from ui_manager after loading GtkActionEntry
-- Smart copy - may set <CTRL>C for copy - test selected symbol, if selected - copy, otherwise send key to terminal
-- Update .po for Shortcut Prefernces tab, update ru.po localization.

-##  Install
+## Building and installation

-See INSTALL, and if you want to build LXterminal on ubuntu, you may try
+### Dependencies

+This dependency is listed as the package name used in Debian.
+If your distribution is not Debian or its derivatives, you could find equivalents for your target distribution.

+Basic requirements for building:
+* libglib2.0-dev
+* libgtk2.0-dev
+* libvte-dev
+* autotools-dev
+* intltool

+For generating man pages (`./configure --enable-man`):
+* xsltproc
+* docbool-xml
+* docbook-xsl

+### Building on Debian, Ubuntu or their derivatives from git

+You may try:

 ```
+# Install tools and build dependencies
-apt-get install autoconf xsltproc docbook-xml docbook-xsl  git
+apt install git
+apt build-deps lxterminal

+# Get the source code from git
 git clone https://github.com/lxde/lxterminal.git
 cd lxterminal

-apt-get build-dep lxterminal
+# Build and install
 ./autogen.sh
-./configure --prefix=/usr --enable-man
+./configure
+make
-make && sudo make install
+sudo make install
 ```

+Note that if you get the message `E: You must put some 'source' URIs in your sources.list`, it means you need to add `deb-src` URI into `/etc/apt/sources.list` to find the build dependencies.
+Try duplicating the URI of the main repository and replace `deb` with `deb-src`.